HenriquePinheiro12/VanillaJS-Cronometer/README.md

 - [X] Showing and hidding elements with CSS and JavaScript
 - [X] Using setInterval and clearInterval functions
 - [X] Creating a function to place a zero beside number under 10
-- [X] Using querySelectorAll functions
+- [X] Using querySelectorAll function
 - [X] Working with paramethized functions
 - [X] Using element´s dataset object attribute
 - [X] Using closest function